Liideli/BrainyBear/README.md

 # BrainyBear
-BrainyBear offers children an creative and a playful environment, where learning is made fun.
+BrainyBear offers children a creative and a playful environment, where learning is made fun.

 ### Built with Swift and SwiftUI.
 - [Swift](https://developer.apple.com/swift/)